Chap 22 The Climax at

 Cam attacks us tonight", but by the phrase, "when Cam attacks us

-bunker for C company's Lima platoon, Sergeant John May, who had started
+for C company's Lima platoon, Sergeant John May, who had started his

 wasn't wishing for some down time.
 John really didn't give a flip,